Skip to main content

 2. Level Two - Reactive: A compliance mindset; actions are taken primarily to comply with relevant laws and social pressures.

 3. Level Three - Proactive: A clear awareness of the value of DEI; starting to implement DEI systemically where DEI strategies, practices, and staff are becoming competent.
-This is what is required and expected of all organizations.
+This level is required and expected of all organizations.